 – what has led up to the event depicted in the picture;

-– what emotions are the characters feeling and what thoughts are they thinking;
+– which emotions the characters are feeling and what they are thinking;

 – what the outcome of the story is.